amfelso/rover-frontend/README.md

 ### Release Pipeline

 Triggered on every push to the `release` branch.
 This pipeline performs the following steps:
-1. **Deploy Infrastructure**: Deploys resources defined in the SAM template.
+1. **Deploy Infrastructure**: Deploys resources defined in the SAM template, including Cognito User Pools and CloudFront.
 2. **Build**: Builds the React application.
 3. **Sync to S3**: Uploads the React app to the S3 bucket for hosting.

+---

+## Authentication with Cognito User Pools

+The application integrates with **Amazon Cognito User Pools** for secure user authentication.
+The authentication flow includes:
+- A hosted UI for login.
+- Tokens (`idToken`, `accessToken`, and `refreshToken`) are securely handled in localStorage.
+- A logout button to securely end user sessions.

+---

+## Hosting with CloudFront

+The frontend is hosted using **Amazon CloudFront** to provide:
+- **HTTPS Support**: Ensures secure communication between the browser and the app.
+- **Caching**: Improves performance and reduces latency for end users.

 ---